8. Academic integrity

 8.2.7 Copyright violation

 Copyright violation occurs when you use copyrighted material without permission.
-Canada’s Copyright Act, states the legal and permissible use of copyrighted material.
-Georgian College has adopted theAssociation of Canadian Community Colleges Fair Dealing Policythat provides guidance in copying according to the Fair Dealing exception under the Copyright Act.
+Canada’s Copyright Act states the legal and permissible use of copyrighted material.
+Georgian has adopted the Association of Canadian Community Colleges Fair Dealing Policy that provides guidance in copying according to the Fair Dealing exception under the Copyright Act.
 Copying beyond these limits of the guidelines and the Copyright Act, is a breach of academic integrity for the individual who made the illegal copy.
-You may also be subject to penalties under the Copyright Act .
+You may also be subject to penalties under the Copyright Act.

 8.3 Process for reviewing and resolving reported breaches of academic integrity

-• If at any point in the process outlined below it is shown, to the faculty’s satisfaction, that the situation is free of academic integrity breach, no record is kept of the incident.
+• If at any point in the process outlined below is shown, to the faculty’s satisfaction, that the situation is free of academic integrity breach, no record is kept of the incident.

 • If at any point in the process, you decide to withdraw from the course connected to the academic breach the process continues unless otherwise advised by the dean/associate dean or Office of the Registrar.

-• If an academic breach is identified for group work, the process proceeds individually for every member of the group.
+• If an academic breach is identified for group work, the process continues individually for every member of the group.
 In cases where one or more members of the group (a subset of the group) are identified to be responsible, only the individual members of the group held responsible will move through the process.

 • The form remains part of your record in the Office of the Registrar; however, no indication of a breach of academic integrity is made on your official transcript.
-Regulatory bodies, partnership institutions or employers may require details around academic integrity breaches, such as number of instances and outcomes you have received.
-As with other documents in your record, access is restricted by theFreedom of Information and Protection of Privacy Act, 1990(Section 7.
+Regulatory bodies, partnership institutions or employers may require details around academic integrity breaches, such as the number of instances and outcomes you have received.
+As with other documents in your record, access is restricted by the Freedom of Information and Protection of Privacy Act, 1990 (Section 7.
 Academic and related records).

-Breach of academic integrity decision chart
+8.3.1 Breach of academic integrity decision chart

 Step Process Owner Resource

-2 The faculty informs and consults with the program coordinator .
-Faculty Phone/email/teams
+2 The faculty informs and consults with the program coordinator.
+Faculty phone/email/teams

-3 An initial meeting between the faculty and student must take place within five working days of first identifying suspected breach.
+3 An initial meeting between the faculty and student must take place within five working days* of first identifying suspected breach.
 The faculty member will email the student via Georgian email with an invitation to meet.
-After five days the breach process continues.
-Faculty Banner, timetable/outlook calendar, Georgian student email
+After five days* the breach process continues.
+Faculty Banner, timetable/outlook calendar/Georgian student email

 4 Faculty contacts the Office of the Registrar via RORecords@georgiancollege.ca to determine any previous reported breaches Faculty Phone/email/or Banner